sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Branch Type - Branches

-Branches have the value type array with 1 or more items of the Branch type (branch_branches_t).
+Branches have the value type array with 1 or more items of the Branch type (`branch_branches_t`).

 #### Branch Type - Product

-Product has the value type Full Product Name (full_product_name_t).
+Product has the value type Full Product Name (`full_product_name_t`).

 ### Full Product Name Type

-Full Product Name has value type object with 3 properties.
+Full Product Name (`full_product_name_t`) has value type object with 3 properties.
 The properties product_id and name are mandatory.
 In addition the object may contain a CPE identifier as value of the cpe property.

     "full_product_name_t": {
       // ...